Similar Deals Today

-The LG 32GK650F-B is a 34-inch, curved-screen monitor created for gamers seeking to curb motion artifacts, like screen tearing and motion blur during intense gaming.
-It builds on LG’s popular gaming monitors, featuring an ultra-wide, In-Plane Switching (IPS) panel with a terrific 144Hz refresh rate and uses AMD’s FreeSync technology to deliver butter-smooth gaming experience.
+The LG 32GK650F-B is a 32-inch, curved-screen monitor created for gamers seeking to curb motion artifacts, like screen tearing and motion blur during intense gaming.
+It builds on LG’s popular gaming monitors, featuring an ultra-wide, In-Plane Switching (IPS) panel with a terrific 144Hz refresh rate and uses AMD’s FreeSync technology to deliver a butter-smooth gaming experience.

 Additionally, it boasts plenty of basic and advanced settings.
-While it doesn’t match our Editors’ Choice super-wide-screen gaming monitor, LG’s very own 38UC99-W, in terms of performance and feature set, it costs half as much, making it quite appealing.
+While it doesn’t match our Editors’ Choice super-wide-screen gaming monitor, LG’s very own 38UC99-W, in terms of performance and feature set, costs half as much, making it quite appealing.

-The 32GK650F-B’s non-reflective panel has a 3,800R curvature (meaning if you place several of this monitors side-by-side to create a full circle, the circle’s radius would be 3,800mm).
+The 32GK650F-B’s non-reflective panel has a 3,800R curvature (meaning if you place several of these monitors side-by-side to create a full circle, the circle’s radius would be 3,800mm).
 Apparently, that’s not as pronounced as the 1,800R curvature on the Asus ROG Strix XG35VQ, but it offers a better immersive experience as compared to a flat-screen panel.
-Its peak brightness tops at 350 cd/m2, has a 1,000:1 contrast ratio, a 21:9 aspect ratio and a 5-millisecond (gray-to-gray) pixel response.
+Its peak brightness tops at 350 cd/m2, has a 1,000:1 contrast ratio, a 21:9 aspect ratio, and a 5-millisecond (gray-to-gray) pixel response.

 All I/O ports are located on the rear of the cabinet, facing outward.
-You’re getting two HDMI inputs, one DisplayPort input and a headphone-out jack.
+You’re getting two HDMI inputs, one DisplayPort input, and a headphone-out jack.
 It doesn’t include USB ports and lacks speakers, unlike the LG 38UC99-W which has a set of powerful 10-watt speakers.

 There is a joystick located in the middle of the bottom edge of the cabinet, that you can use to access and navigate the on-screen settings menu.